 The Saugeen River was also a primary means of early transportation within the area for both Indigenous communities and later settler groups and deserves recognition independent of Lake Huron.
 Many ancient and contemporary settlements grew along and depended on the Saugeen River.
-The river flows northwest through the Saugeen Valley before draining into Lake Huron (Figure 5).
+The river flows northwest through the Saugeen Valley before draining into Lake Huron (Figure 6).
 In the 1850s the river supported several industries.
 A Tannery was located on Fairy Lake, and a steam sawmill was located on the creek where Fairy Lake (Little Lake) drains into the Saugeen River, and later a distillery and then brewery were located on the same site, a planing mill on the shoreline, and a saw and grist mill at the rapids.
 At the opening of the Saugeen River were warehouses, and wharfs.

 The river teemed with fish for sustenance, and its waters powered early mills and industries, and for this reason the river has held great value to the community historically.
 The Saugeen River directly influenced the early naming of the area as Saugeen, an Ojibway word meaning "mouth of the river."
-Ne?bwaakah giizwed ziibi (River Mouth Speaks), a significant Indigenous site on the north side of the mouth of the Saugeen River flows through the ancient high bluffs as it winds through the existing countryside.
+Ne?bwaakah giizwed ziibi (River Mouth Speaks), a significant Indigenous site on the north side of the mouth of the Saugeen highlights the significance of the river beginning in ancient times.
+The Saugeen River flows through the ancient high bluffs as it winds through the existing countryside.

-Figure 5 - Saugeen River as viewed from Pioneer Cemetery in Southampton
+Figure 6 - Saugeen River as viewed from Pioneer Cemetery in Southampton